Jaeger-LeCoultre Memovox Cal.P489/1 18ct Pink Gold 1951 1st Edition!

-This watch has been fully overhauled and serviced by our vintage JLC specialist watchmaker and having had it on test on our electronic timegrapher to check the timing, it is running within -10 seconds per day when fully wound.
+This watch has been fully overhauled and serviced by our vintage JLC specialist watchmaker and having had it on test on our electronic timegrapher, it is running within -10 seconds per day when fully wound.
 This is outstanding for any watch of this age.
 The movement also has a power reserve of 40 hours when fully wound.
 It has been very well maintained and cared for, evidenced by the movement which is in sparkling condition.

 The movement is signed ‘Jaeger-LeCoultre’ and ‘Swiss’, and carries the calibre number P489/1, along with the serial number 816159 which dates this watch to 1951.